jvde-github/AIS-catcher-docs/docs/getting-started/features.md

 AIS-catcher is a tool for decoding and analyzing AIS signals from ships, enabling vessel movement monitoring, situational awareness, and maritime community contributions.

 ## Core Capabilities

 ### Multi-Platform Support
-- Runs on Windows, Ubuntu/Debian, Raspberry Pi, macOS, and Docker
+- Runs on Windows, Ubuntu/Debian, Raspberry Pi, OSX, and Docker
 - Easy installation via scripts and pre-built Docker images
 - Web GUI available for Raspberry Pi and Docker deployments